 The recent trend highlights an identity-first security strategy extending beyond authentication and authorization to include a broader range of access controls, including session management and threat modeling for holistic resource protection.
 Two of the most common identity-based security measures used in modern applications are Multi-Factor Authentication (MFA) and Single Sign-On (SSO).

-A recent survey projects nearly 50% of enterprises are currently pursuing a vendor consolidation strategy to enforce a unified approach for detecting, identifying, and remediating security threats.
+A recent survey projects that nearly 50% of enterprises are pursuing a vendor consolidation strategy to enforce a unified approach for detecting, identifying, and remediating security threats.
 Consolidating third-party tools and security vendors helps simplify security operations.
 A key strategy for vendor consolidation is also the defense-in-depth approach.
 Teams carefully examine the entire vendor network and IT infrastructure to identify gaps and overlaps in security implementation.